FlohGro-dev/Draftist/Draftist Instructions.md

 Since Draftist contains a lot of Actions and you may not need every single of them you may want to create your own `my Draftist` Action Group to only include the Actions you want.
 While you can duplicate / move the Actions you use to your own Action Group(s) I recommend to leave the Draftist Action Group untouched.
 This ensures a single point of truth and if I need to fix/maintain Actions in Draftist your own Actions will work afterwards.
 Instead you can use the `Draftist Action Replicator` Action to reinstall an existing Draftist Action to your `my Draftist` Action Group.
 When you replicated a Draftist Action you can then give your own action a (shorter) name than in the Draftist Action Group (especially on mobile devices the names of some actions are too long to distinguish them easily.).
+This is also useful if you want to use Actions with configuration options (to e.g. retrieve tasks from a filter) with different configurations.
+Then you can use the `Draftist Action Replicator` to replicate the same Action from Draftist several times and configure them to your needs.
 You can assign keyboard shortcuts to the Actions you created to make them easily accessible (none of the Actions in Draftist has a keyboard shortcut assigned to don't conflict with your assignments).

 Please **never** rename the `Draftist` Action at the top of the Action Group (If you do so, no other Action will work anymore).